 5. What car is the tour company going to use?

 Tours around Romania can be operated with anything from a standard car to a large bus – it depends on the size of the group.
 The good news is that Romanian tour operators are generally very particular about using modern and even luxurious cars.
-Tourists’ expectations are usually exceeded in this area.
-The bad news is that the standard space between seat rows in the minibuses or coaches could be smaller than the American standard.
-European and American standards are a little different when it comes to the distance between seats.
-However, the difference is not significant and if you are going to take a long private tour and the group is small, you should ask the tour company to tell you the type of car they use and if there is enough room in the back seats to stretch your legs.
+As a result, tourists’ expectations are usually exceeded in this area.
+The bad news is that the standard space between seat rows in the minibusses or coaches could be smaller than the American standard.
+This is because European and American standards are a little different when it comes to the distance between seats.
+However, the difference is not significant, and if you are going to take a long private tour and the group is small, you should ask the tour company to tell you the type of car they use and if there is enough room in the back seats to stretch your legs.

 6. Is the company trustworthy?

-I can hardly remember a case where foreign tourists were deceived by a Romanian tour operator, but this doesn’t mean that it couldn’t happen.
-Be careful before paying any amount of money for your trip, and you should be able to answer the following questions:
+I can hardly remember a case where a Romanian tour operator deceived foreign tourists, but this doesn’t mean that it couldn’t happen.
+So be careful before paying any amount of money for your trip, and you should be able to answer the following questions:

 - Is the company located in Romania?
 I would recommend a tour of Romania with a Romanian company as they have more local expertise, but you can also book with a foreign company if you prefer.

 - Does the tour company have its full address on their website?
 A physical address is required by Romanian law for a company to do business.
-Just an email address, a postal box address, or just a name of the street are not acceptable.
+Therefore, just an email address, a postal box address, or just a name of the street is not acceptable.

 - Is the registration number of the certificate on the website?